What’s a hybrid cookbook and what does translating one involve?

-You probably had a good idea if you have been reading me, but Paradowski's definition nicely summarizes it.
 A hybrid or mixed-genre cookbook is not just a collection of recipes.
-The informative and expressive parts that he mentions can be anything from chapters with information on the health properties of the main ingredients used, to recipe introductions discussing the recipe origin, historical anecdotes and travel writing or storytelling.
+The informative and expressive parts that Paradowski mentions can be anything from chapters with information on the health properties of the main ingredients used to recipe introductions discussing the recipe origin to historical anecdotes to travel writing to storytelling.

 - Translating a technical text

 - Getting up to speed with my native language trends

 - Translating perceptions, for example, of texture and taste

 - Translating norms, which means either adapting to the norms for the genre in the receiving culture or being innovative and importing some of the norms or traits of the original culture (always backed up by research and justified arguments)

 - Representing a nation (or the nations involved or mentioned in the book)